amacaluso/amacaluso.github.io/content/_index.md

           location: Germany
           date_start: '2022-04-01'
           date_end: ''
-          description: 'Lead of the Quantum AI research unit in the IS2 team of the Agent and Simulated Reality Department (DFKI).'
+          description: 'Lead of the Quantum AI research unit in the IS2 team of the Agent and Simulated Reality Department (DFKI).
+Our research unit is committed to investigating the feasibility and potential benefits of quantum algorithms across diverse domains of Artificial Intelligence.
+In my role as a Senior Researcher, I not only conduct research but also manage complex projects, coordinate workshops and conferences, and play a proactive role in securing funding for new projects.'
         - title: Researcher
           company: German Research Center for Artificial Intelligence (DFKI)
           company_url: ''